Transfer Requirements

 Determining Your Course Equivalencies

-We, unfortunately, are not able to pre-evaluate your coursework for transfer credit but encourage you to use the information on this page, as well as the transfer course description form for your major, the Cornell Course Catalog, and the help of your current college advisor as a guide when considering course selection at your current institution.
+We, unfortunately, are not able to pre-evaluate your coursework for transfer credit but encourage you to use the information on this page, as well as the Cornell Course Catalog, and the help of your current college advisor as a guide when considering course selection at your current institution.

 We admit transfer students at first- or second-semester sophomore and first-semester junior entering standing.
 Your application will tell us what we need to know about your coursework and preparation.
 If we make you an offer of admission, we will determine your entering standing based on this and the amount of time we estimate you will need to complete your degree at Cornell.